Mission Statement - Vision Statement - Motto

 If a student reaches ten cumulative tardies in any given quarter a phone call to the parent from the administration will be made to discuss the situation and the student may lose the privilege to go off campus for lunch and may be required to stay in lunch detention.

 All work missed during any missed class time for any reason (excused, unexcused, tardy, etc.) is the responsibility of the student to makeup.
 Assignments given prior to mid-term may not be able to be made up after mid-term and zero credit would be given for those assignments not in by that deadline.
+Additionally, if an area of study is completed, departments may not let you makeup work after an area is done depending on the department and work that is missed.
 Individual teachers or departments may have procedures to follow to determine the amount of time given to get missed assignments in after missing class, please refer to their disclosure statements.

 Transfers or Moving